QuickFixes/web-dev-with-friends/README.md

 ![Cloning a repository from the web with the GitHub GUI](img/github_open_in_desktop.png)

-After that, you can right click on the repository in the left panel of the GUI, and choose
+After that, you can right click on the repository in the left panel of the GitHub GUI, and choose "Open in Git Shell."
+This gets you a real Unix-type shell, and at that point you can basically follow any of the Unixy instructions above.
+If you do any Git commands, though (say, `git pull`), you'll have to input your GitHub credentials, which is bad for lazy people, so it might help to study up on SSH public-key authentication and `ssh-agent` ([guide][sshagent]).

 ### Detailed instructions for macOS (née OS X)